modalitysystems/modalitysoftware-docs/twa/TWA-Data-Dictionary.md

 ## Full Database and Power BI documentation

-There is full documentation of the datahase [here](database%20documentation/Tables/Tables), and the Power BI model [here](powerbi/model-documentation/PowerBI-Model)
+There is full documentation of the database [here](database%20documentation/Tables/Tables), and the Power BI model [here](powerbi/model-documentation/PowerBI-Model)

 ## Reporting Capabilities